Constitution Act, 1867: Property and civil rights

 Section 92(13) gives the Provinces the exclusive power to make law related to "property and civil rights in the province".
 In practice, this power has been read broadly to give the provinces authority over numerous matters such as professional trades, labour relations, and consumer protection.

 Marriage

 Section 91(26) gives the federal government power over divorce and marriage.
-On this basis, Parliament can legislate on marriage and divorce.
-However, the provinces retain power over the solemnization of marriage (section 92(12)).
+On this basis, Parliament can legislate on the substantive law of marriage and divorce.
+However, the provinces have power over the procedural law governing the solemnization of marriage (section 92(12)).

 There are also several instances of overlap in laws relating to marriage and divorce, which in most cases is solved through interjurisdictional immunity.
 For instance, the federal Divorce Act is valid legislation, even though the Divorce Act has some incidental effects on child custody, which is usually considered to be within the provincial jurisdictions of "civil rights" (s.
 92(13)) and "matters of a private nature" (s.
 92(16)).